tydeu/lean4-betterNumLits/README.md

 ## Numerals

-The `BetterNumLits` package notation for common numerals separate from `numLit`.
+The `BetterNumLits` package notation for common numerals that is separate from `numLit`.
 Each numeral is expanded to a different type class function.

 ```
 (0)  => Zero.zero